onap/modeling-modelspec/docs/ONAP release 1 spec/Usecase/vCPE/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ONAP R1 Modeling Example: vCPE
+ONAP R1 Modeling Example: VoLTE
 ==============================================

 .. toctree::
    :titlesonly:

+   e2e.rst